data301-2020-winter2/course-project-solo_105/.ipynb_checkpoints/README-checkpoint.md

  - Submision of the URL to the project GitHub repository.

  ### Milestone 2
- -
- -
- -
- -
- -
+ - Introduction to Markdown
+ - Introduction to Git merges, branches, and more
+ - Method Chaining and Python Programs
+ --- Build and test the method chain(s)
+ --- Wrap your method chain(s) in a function
+ --- Move your function into a new .py file
+ - Conduct an Exploratory Data Analysis (EDA) on the dataset
+ - Conduct analysis to help answer the research question(s)

-## Describe your topic/interest in about 150-200 words
+## Description of the topic(in about 150-200 words)

 I have chosen to work on Medical cost dataset (**insurance.csv**).
 I think, this dataset was primarily developed for the insurance forecast and it can help medical insurance companies to develop more accurate pricing models and plan a better insurance outcome.
 This Medical cost dataset contains the Medical Insurance Cost/charge of a small sample of USA population based on some attributes such as age, gender, body mass index (BMI), number of children, smoker/non-smoker, residential area.